blowdart/AspNetAuthenticationWorkshop/readme.md

 }
 ```

-* Run the code, authorize the application against your twitter account, and you should see "Hello *yourTwitterUserName*!"
+* Run the code, go through the google login screens, and you should see "Hello *yourGoogleUserName*!"
 * There is an XSS attack in the sample if the browser decided the page was HTML, so to address this, add the following before the `WriteAsync` call

 ```c#